The Fog: Reassessment

 In the years following its release, The Fog has amassed a cult following, and later came to be considered, as Carpenter opined regarding his creation, "a minor horror classic," though he also stated it was not his favorite film due to re-shoots and low-production values.
 This is one of the reasons he agreed to the 2005 remake.

+Metacritic, which uses a weighted average, assigned the a score of 55 out of 100, based on 11 critics, indicating "mixed or average" reviews.

 In a 2002 review (for the DVD release of the film), Slant reviewer Ed Gonzalez gave the film 3.5 stars out of four, and stated that "Carpenter's use of 2.35:1 anamorphic widescreen is beyond legendary and his compositions evoke a town that may as well be the last remaining one on the face of the earth."
 In 2018, The Guardian called it "one of the director's most atmospheric, the shots of a wave-lashed cove and fog-choked headland making the town's impending reckoning almost poetic."

 In the early 2010s, Time Out conducted a poll of over 100 authors, directors, actors and critics who have worked within the horror genre to vote for their top horror films.
 The Fog placed at number 77 on their top 100 list.

-'Fog Day', an unofficial holiday that celebrates The Fog, was started in 2020.
-Fog Day occurs on April 21st, the day the events of the film primarily take place.
-The primary Fog Day tradition is watching The Fog, but Fog Day is a holiday for the people and new traditions begin each year as Fog Day spreads to new people and cultures.

 Zombiemania: 80 Movies to Die For author Arnold T. Blumberg wrote that the film was "a very effective small scale chiller" and "an attempt to capture the essence of a typical spooky American folktale while simultaneously paying homage to the EC Comics of the 1950s and the then very recent Italian zombie influx."

 Novelization

 A novelization of the movie, written by Dennis Etchison, was published by Bantam Books in January 1980.
-The novel clarifies the implication in the film that the six who must die were not random but in fact descendants of the six original conspirators.
+The novel clarifies the implication in the film that the six who must die were not random, but descendants of the six original conspirators.

 Remake

 In 2005, the film was remade under the direction of Rupert Wainwright with a screenplay by Cooper Layne and starring Tom Welling and Maggie Grace.
-Though based on Carpenter and Hill's original screenplay, the remake was made more in the vein of a "teen horror film" and given a PG-13 rating (the original film was rated R).
-Green-lit by Revolution Studios with just eighteen pages of script written, the film was panned for its poor script and acting and has a Rotten Tomatoes rating of 4%.
+Though based on Carpenter and Hill's original screenplay, the remake was made more in the vein of a "teen horror film" and given a PG-13 rating, whereas the original film was rated R. Green-lit by Revolution Studios with just eighteen pages of script written, the film was panned for its poor script and acting and has a Rotten Tomatoes rating of 4%.